vturrisi/solo-learn/README.md

 ## Training

-For pretraining the encoder, follow one of the many bash files in `bash_files/pretrain/`
+For pretraining the encoder, follow one of the many bash files in `bash_files/pretrain/`.

-After that, for offline linear evaluation, follow the examples on `bash_files/linear`
+After that, for offline linear evaluation, follow the examples on `bash_files/linear`.

 **NOTE:** Files try to be up-to-date and follow as closely as possible the recommended parameters of each paper, but check them before running.

 ---

 ## Results

+**Note**: :bangbang: methods to re-run due to possibly bad parameters.

 ### CIFAR-10